ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 Add the above function just below the `OnFinishTriggerOverlap` function.

 The `OnSplitTriggerOverlap` function will be the handler that is called when the player overlaps a split trigger.
-When the player overlaps the trigger, it will make sure the player is in the race and update the split time for that specific trigger.
+When the player overlaps the trigger, the script will make sure the player is in the race and update the split time for that specific trigger.

 ```lua linenums="1" hl_lines="4"
 local function StopRace()